Holyoke/CSS-Friend-Network-Mock-Up/readme.md

 	- Use text-shadow property to increase contrast on text
 	- set line-height to 1 in order to have large fonts not wrap

 * Sidebar
-	-use negative margin0top to pull .profile picture partly
-	-use position: relative to make sure profile remains in front of content header
-	-use pseudo selectors to get divider lines
+	-use negative margin top to pull .profile picture partly -use position: relative to make sure profile remains in front of content header -use pseudo selectors to get divider lines

 * Online Ribbon
 * Thumbnails